ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 *Question*: When should we enable/disable "Save as Draft" button?
 *Answer*: Always leave it enabled per Chris + UX.

+*Question*: What should the order title be?
+Same as docket entry description?
+*Answer*: ??

 ## Things to do

-- Submit Order as Draft (Note: Edit should reopen form, maybe special order type?)
+- Finish submit Order as Draft (Note: Edit should reopen form, maybe special order type?)

 - Figure out how to handle the Preview Pdf Functionality (UX committed to creating additional mock on 6/26/2024)